BretteConnolly/US_States_Game/README.md

 -- The turtle.write() method to place the user's answer onto the appropriate coordinates -- A score variable that increments for each correct guess -- The Pandas library for reading from the original CSV of all states and generating a ne CSV file of all the missed states

+Future applications:
+-- This method can be used as an educational tool for any political map.